General Services Administration

 Book rooms for meetings?

 If you’re expecting a small group of US citizens (fewer than 15 or so), no advance action is required on your part.
-Let your guest(s) know to bring ID; they’ll give your name and the 18F room number (4400) at the security desk.
+Let your guest(s) know to bring ID; they’ll give your name and the TTS room number (3100) at the security desk.
 You’ll have to go down and escort them up.

 If you’re expecting a large group, or if the group includes non-US citizens, you should give security advance notice.